Installing

 - Download the appropriate

-installer from nightly builds on GitHub. - Run
+debinstaller from nightly builds on GitHub. - Run

 sudo dpkg -i <path-to-downloaded-installer>.deb